MangoMilk1911/ISDM/Assignment.md

 * The travel company has a great need to improve its systems.
 * Not all inbound customers will have profiles.
 * Customers are not willing to wait long periods.
+* All inbound calls are atleast partially filtered by the system.
+* All outbound calls performed by RM's are taken from their target list.

 Applying the initial stages of Design Thinking to this project has allowed us to better understand the project scope, our design objectives and empathise with our stakeholders' needs and wants.
 Design Thinking stages 1 and 2 have set a foundation for us to proceed with the prototyping and modelling stage of our project.
 Understanding our objectives has also helped us create and prioritise our backlog which is managed using *Issues* on GitHub (See Backlog).